yarn add

 dependency.

-option is used (or if the preferInteractive
+If the -i,--interactive option is used (or if the preferInteractive settings

 is toggled on) the command will first try to check whether other workspaces in